 🟡 BBC Storyworks, working in partnership with the ISC and members, will start production of stories from July 2021.

 🟡 The ISC/BBC hub on bbc.com will be launched in the final quarter of 2021.
 The platform will feature a collection of stories reflecting the contribution science is making to global transformations and sustainability.

 The scientific community has an obligation to explain and champion the role of science in all decisions that affect society.
 Even when the science is complex and contradicts popularly held ideas, it can help in framing the issues, explaining complexity and proposing possible options.

 Merely repeating scientific results and opinions, either more clearly or more loudly, is not the way to success.
-Instead, direct engagement is needed with those outside the scientific community, and a deeper understanding of how people receive and respond to messages, both individually and collectively
+Instead, direct engagement is needed with those outside the scientific community, and a deeper understanding of how people receive and respond to messages, both individually and collectively.
+More information

-Mobilizing the knowledge and resources of the ISC’s scientific community, and in partnership with the Australian Academy of Science, the ISC has launched a new web-based show accessible to a global public audience.
-Global Science TV will aim to share scientific expertise directly from experts themselves, while educating, entertaining and informing viewers on major issues of scientific relevance.
+✅ Mobilizing the knowledge and resources of the ISC’s scientific community, and in partnership with the Australian Academy of Science, the ISC launched the new web-based show accessible to a global public audience in April 2020.
+Global Science TV aims to share scientific expertise directly from experts themselves, while educating, entertaining and informing viewers on major issues of scientific relevance.